tropotek/betacrawler/README.md

 ## Known Issues
  - Be carful when using Serial.println() or outputting to the serial.
 You may notice random signals getting sent to the ESC and Servos.
 I am still trying to find out the cause of this, could be something to do with the clock timing when sending the signals to the Servo.
  - I still cannot figure out how to use an interuppt for the PPM in conjuntion with the Serial CLI input for Arduino as there is a conflict there and the CLI commands get corrupted.
+ - PlatformIO seems to import the Servo lib for STM32 boards.
+You need to delete the downloaded one and use the one that is part of the chipset libs.
+ - For STM32 boards sometime you may have an issue with the bootloader in DFU mode.
+I use the (ImpulseRC Driver Fixer)[https://impulserc.com/pages/downloads] to fix this.

 ---

 ## Configuration

-Before you compile for your board we need to do some configuration.
+Before you compile, you need to do some configuration.
 This part assumes you have decided on your hardware and found the corret pin locations on your selected board.

 ### platformio.ini